Lancaster Nightline Privacy Notice

 Nightline Service Users

-Some personal data (IP addresses, email addresses, etc.) and messages are stored in the databases of our anonymous instant messaging and email software, which is provided to Nightline by our umbrella organisation, the Nightline Association.
+Some personal data (IP addresses, email addresses, etc.) and messages are stored in the databases of our anonymous instant messaging software, and our anonymised email software, which is provided to Nightline by our umbrella organisation, the Nightline Association.
 This information is deleted from the Nightline Association database after 30 days.
-Volunteers at Nightline cannot access any personal data, and the Nightline Association does not access the databases (unless requested by us as outlined below), except in exceptional circumstances where system administrators must undertake system maintenance.
+Volunteers at Nightline cannot access any personal data and the Nightline Association does not access the databases (unless requested by us as outlined below), or in exceptional circumstances where system administrators must undertake system maintenance.
 Our email service is anonymised to remove the sender’s name and email address, so that Lancaster Nightline volunteers does not have access to this information, however if the sender includes an email signature with their name, or if they include any other personal information in the email, this will not be removed.

 In certain circumstances, Nightline may share personal data with a third party:

 Any information relating to an act or potential act of terrorism will be reported to the police in order to comply with our legal obligation under the Terrorism Act 2000